 More so, CCTV cameras have been installed in almost all the upgraded kitchen units.
-To make sure the passengers are not apprehensive about the food, IRCTC website constantly keeps sharing live streams of the kitchen units- showing the preparation on the food, its packing and distribution.
+To make sure the passengers are not apprehensive about the food, the IRCTC website constantly keeps sharing live streams of the kitchen units- showing the preparation of the food, its packing, and distribution.

 FSSAI, The Food Safety and Standards Authority of India’s certificate for each catering unit given by the responsible food safety officer is mandatory now, to ensure that Indian Railways is adhering to the safety and food norms of serving Food in Train.